 On a typical workday, OE employees have access to paid, unpaid, and ½ paid breaks.

-Paid Breaks: For each day of work, OE employees have two 15 minutes in duration paid breaks, one of which is taken during the morning and one of which is taken during the afternoon.
+Paid Breaks: For each day of work, OE employees have two 15-minute-in-duration paid breaks, one of which is taken during the morning and one of which is taken during the afternoon.
 These paid breaks are paid at the employee base rate.

-Unpaid Breaks: For each workday, OE employees are allowed and unpaid lunch break for a minimum of 30 minutes for the midday mean.
-The break can be extended if the employee doesn’t have conflicting scheduled work.
-Taking an unpaid lunch break isn’t mandatory.
+Unpaid Breaks: For each workday, OE employees are allowed an unpaid lunch break for a minimum of 30 minutes for the midday mean.
+The break can be extended if the employee does not have conflicting scheduled work.
+Taking an unpaid lunch break is not mandatory.

-Wellness Breaks: Three times per week, scheduling around pressing work projects and meetings; an employee may take up to 30 minutes of wellness break, during which they will be paid so long as the employee does some type of exercise that may include, but is not limited to:
+Wellness Breaks: Three times per week, an employee may take up to 30 minutes of wellness break, during which they will be paid so long as the employee does some type of exercise that may include, but is not limited to:

 walking, jogging, running, etc.;